About us

 Open Dialogue & Theraputic communities

-Open Dialogue is a mental health intervention that originating from Western Finland, This refreshing approach emphasizes collaboration, dialogue and community involvement.
+Introducing Open Dialogue: Open Dialogue is a mental health intervention that originating from Western Finland, This refreshing approach emphasizes collaboration, dialogue and community involvement.
 Key principles include, immediate help, authenticity, openness, and tolerating uncertainty.
 The model involves regular network meetings with the Guest, family, and social network, fostering.
 Studies suggest OD can reduce hospitalizations and relapse rates, improve social functioning, and increase return to work/study.
+Waterlily aims to integrate OD into its ethos, focusing on hope, purpose, and connection.
+Our workforce will have Open Dialogue training with a significant proportion of members with lived experience to support recovery.

-Our care services
+Our services

 Meet the team behind Waterlily